lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

+Take a random sample for which I attempt to locate size of print run

 Radcliffe doesn’t need many editions because her print runs started out large — take a random sample and see if I can find print runs for the works

 Compare the popularity order produced by raw edition count to the one normalized by print run — what’s the error rate?